Myles Straw Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 28th in the league with a collective 7.3 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in the league.

-- The Tigers' 5.88 team ERA ranks 29th across all MLB pitching staffs.
+- The Tigers have a 5.33 team ERA that ranks 28th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 25 total home runs at a clip of 1.8 per game (third-most in the league).
+- Tigers pitchers combine to give up the fifth-most home runs in baseball (26 total, 1.6 per game).

-- Boyd (0-1) gets the starting nod for the Tigers, his third this season.
+- Turnbull makes the start for the Tigers, his fourth of the season.
+He is 1-2 with a 9.00 ERA and 10 strikeouts in 13 2/3 innings pitched.

-- The left-hander last appeared in relief on Saturday, when he threw 2/3 innings against the San Francisco Giants while giving up hits.
+- His last appearance came out of the bullpen on Tuesday when the right-hander threw 2/3 innings against the Cleveland Guardians while allowing hits.

+- The 30-year-old has an ERA of 9.00, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents have a .345 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.